SanderRonde/wc-lib/README.md

 **1.1.26**:

--   Fix a whole bunch of server-side-rendering bugs
+-   Fix a whole bunch of server-side rendering bugs

 **1.1.25**: